kmassada/kmassada.github.io/_drafts/2013-08-16-code-highlighting-post.md

 title: Syntax Highlighting Post
 excerpt: "Demo post displaying the various ways of highlighting code in Markdown."
 tags: [sample post, code, highlighting]
-modified: 2014-09-14
+modified: 2016-02-01
 comments: true
-published: true
 ---

 Syntax highlighting is a feature that displays source code, in different colors and fonts according to the category of terms.
 This feature facilitates writing in a structured language such as a programming language or a markup language as both structures and syntax errors are visually distinct.
 Highlighting does not affect the meaning of the text itself; it is intended only for human readers.[^1]

 [^1]: <http://en.wikipedia.org/wiki/Syntax_highlighting>

-### Pygments Code Blocks
+### Highlighted Code Blocks

-To modify styling and highlight colors edit `/_sass/_pygments.scss`.
+To modify styling and highlight colors edit `/_sass/syntax.scss`.

 {% highlight css %}
 #container {